Peru: Bodies of Water

 Bay of Chimbote (Bahía de Chimbote): Situated along the central coast of Peru, the Bay of Chimbote is an important fishing and industrial hub known for its rich marine resources and active port.

-El Ferrol Bay (Bahía El Ferrol): Located in the Tumbes Region, El Ferrol Bay is a haven for birdwatchers, as it is home to several bird species and hosts the Manglares de Tumbes National Sanctuary.
+El Ferrol Bay (Bahía El Ferrol): Located in the Tumbes Region, El Ferrol Bay is a haven for birdwatchers.
+It is home to several bird species and hosts the Manglares de Tumbes National Sanctuary.

 Coastal Lagoons